About Experience Jazz

 Experience Jazz 2021 - Apply Now!

-This year’s program is will run online for 12 weeks, meeting Saturday mornings 10:30am-12:30pm on Zoom, March 21-June 12, 2021, with an orientation at the same time on Saturday, March 13.
-After auditioning, accepted students will be placed in one of 3 combos led by local professional musicians.
+This year’s program is will run online for 12 weeks, meeting Saturdays 10:30am-12:30pm on Zoom, March 20-June 12, with a tech-focused orientation at the same time on Saturday, March 13.
+After auditioning, accepted students will be placed in one of 3 combos led by one of the following teams (read their bios, below):

 Applications currently accepted through Friday, March 5, 2021.
 Due to limited space, we encourage interested students to apply up as soon as possible.
 We will contact you by mid-March to confirm acceptance to the program.